aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/batch-processing/automate-pptx-manipulation-aspose-slides-java/_index.md

 ### License Acquisition
 To start using Aspose.Slides:

-1. **Free Trial**: Download a trial version to explore basic functionalities.
+1. **Free Trial** – explore core features without a license.
-2. **Temporary License**: Obtain one for extended access without limitations during your evaluation period.
+2. **Temporary License** – extend evaluation limits for a short period.
-3. **Purchase**: If satisfied, consider purchasing a license for full capabilities.
+3. **Purchase** – obtain a full license for production use.

-Once you have the library set up and a license ready (if applicable), initialize Aspose.Slides in your Java project like so:
+### Initializing Aspose.Slides in Java
+Below is the minimal code required to create a `Presentation` object.

 ```java
 import com.aspose.slides.Presentation;